-This AD was prompted by multiple reports of in-flight engine shutdowns as the result of high-cycle fatigue causing fracture of certain parts of the main gearbox (MGB) assembly.
-The FAA is issuing this AD to prevent failure of the MGB assembly.
-The unsafe condition, if not addressed, could result in failure of one or more engines, loss of thrust control, and loss of the airplane.
+This AD was prompted by reports of failure of certain LPT 3rd-stage blades.
+The FAA is issuing this AD to prevent failure of these LPT 3rd-stage blades.
+The unsafe condition, if not addressed, could result in uncontained release of the LPT 3rd-stage blades, failure of one or more engines, loss of thrust control, and loss of the airplane.

 Comply with this AD within the compliance times specified, unless already done.